nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ---
 ### Pet Management
 #### Add a pet: `pet add`
-Add a pet to the list of pets in the clinic
+Add a pet to the list of pets in the clinic.
+Base on the value of health, 1 out of 10 different status of pets will be generated and assigned to pet.

+`HEALTH = 0`: happy / boring / sleepy / energetic / fantastic
+`HEALTH = 1`: exhausted / painful / injured / bleeding / dying

 Format: `pet add n/NAME s/SPECIES h/HEALTH`
 * The `NAME` is the name of the pet